mdancho84/mdancho84.github.io/_drafts/survival-analysis-plots-in-under-10-minutes-with-r.md

 I'm the creator of `tidyquant`.
 So I may be biased for telling you to use it.
 But, I'm biased for a reason.
 It got me results (more money in my bank account).

-Tidyquant includes special themes that I used in my business reports (yes, the ones that went to my CEO of a $500,000,000 per year business).
+**Tidyquant includes special "business-ready" themes** that I used in my reports (yes, the ones that went to my CEO of a $500,000,000 per year business).

 And, these are the same reports that helped get me 3 promotions in 2-years (effectively doubling my salary).

 ![](/assets/survival_06_tidyquant_code.jpg)

 And we can immediately see a positive effect of the before and after.
-This is the plot that I would include in my business report.
+You gain:

+1. **Gridlines** to help estimate survival probabilities.
+2. Better **business-ready** color palettes
+3. Legend at bottom (**more obvious legend location** for people that view the plot first then want to understand what the colors mean second)

 ![](/assets/survival_07_tidyquant_before_after.jpg)

-### Key Benefits

-1. Gridlines for quickly estimating survival
-2. Improved color palette
-3. Legend at bottom